-All pupils receive two hours a week of physical education in the curriculum.
-In Year 10 pupils have the opportunity to continue with physical education as a GCSE option subject.
+All pupils receive two hours a week of physical education in the curriculum, Year 11 receive an hour and a half.
+In Year 9 pupils have the opportunity to continue with physical education as a GCSE option subject.
 This is in addition to the two hours of core PE which all pupils receive.
 Currently there are more than 50 GCSE pupil taking physical education at Ryedale School, receiving five hours of lessons per fortnight in addition to their core PE lessons.

 Pupils have two hours of PE per week, taught in single sex groups.

 We follow AQA 4890 GCSE Physical Education Syllabus.
 There is only one tier of entry in physical education.
 The course is divided into two distinct areas: Unit 1 Knowledge and understanding for the active participant (40%), Unit 2 The active participant (40%).
 Unit 1 is the theory part of the course which is examined at the end of Year 11.
 Unit 2 is controlled assessment units in three practical activities, which the pupils chose to be assessed in.

 GCSE PE practical lessons are taught in single sex groups.